 What day of the week do you dread?
 If you said Tuesday, you’re not alone.
 While the idea of “blue Monday” has been mostly debunked, surveys have found that we experience the most professional and emotional stress on Tuesdays.
 Supposedly, the pleasure of the weekend allows us to coast over into Monday, but on Tuesday “the reality [of work] sets in”.

-But Tuesday might be the best day for you to send your emails.
+But Tuesday might be the best time to send email.
 According to a 2013 census by GetResponse, people send over 17% of all emails on Tuesday, making it the most popular day of the week to send.

 Tuesday’s emails have an overall open rate of about 18%, the highest open rate compared to the other weekdays.
 Interestingly, Saturday has the highest open rate overall, at 18.3%.
 But we need to take into account Saturday’s low volume of email.
 This makes Tuesday the winner for most emails opened, compared to any other day of the week.